-- Plan and adapt your coaching activity to be COVID-19 compliant remember the 'Rule of 6' applies to organised indoor cricket activity for adults. - Match play for adults in groups larger than six (excluding coaches and officials) is not possible at this time. - Plan and adapt pre-session and post-session processes to be COVID-19 compliant (including NHS Test & Trace requirements). - Allow time for handover between sessions. - H&S, First Aid, Safeguarding and Access legislation and requirements remain in place. - Provide an NHS QR Code for your club.
+- Match play for adults is only permitted at Tier 1 in groups of up to six players in total (e.g. three-a-side, excluding coaches and officials). - Plan and adapt pre-session and post-session processes to be COVID-19 compliant (including NHS Test & Trace requirements). - Allow time for handover between sessions. - H&S, First Aid, Safeguarding and Access legislation and requirements remain in place. - Provide an NHS QR Code for your club.